TBD54566975/incubation-tblend/README.md

 # Web5Service

-This package provides a base Web5Service that can be extended to easily expose any existing API as a Web5 protocol.
+This package provides a base Web5Service that can be extended to easily expose an existing API as a Web5 protocol.
 This project is based on [DWN-Proxy](https://github.com/TBD54566975/dwn-proxy-js), [DWN-SDK](https://github.com/TBD54566975/dwn-sdk-js), and [Web5-js](https://github.com/TBD54566975/web5-js) and may reimplement some features from those project.

 ## Introduction

-Creating a service provider for Web5 requires several things.
+A Web5 Service includes several things.
-* A service needs a DID and keys to sign with.
+* A DID and keys to sign with.
-* It needs one or more DWNs it can recieve messages on.
+* One or more DWNs it can recieve messages on.
-* It needs to integrate with existing REST APIs and be able to transform API responses to protocol messages sent to a DWN.
+* Integration with existing REST APIs to be able to transform API responses to protocol messages sent to a DWN.
-* It needs to be able to create, sign, and verify Verifiable Credentials.
+* Create, sign, and verify Verifiable Credentials.
-* It needs to provide a protocol and protocol schemas in JSON.
+* Providing a protocol and protocol json-schemas.

 This base service provides functionality for all of these things.